LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion: Introduction

 To address these research questions, we conducted a series of experiments involving various libraries and LLMs.
 We collected 145 API mappings between deprecated APIs and their replacements from eight popular Python libraries.
-Based on these mappings, we retrieved 9,022 \emph{\buggy} functions and 19,103 \emph{\fixed} functions using the deprecated APIs and replacing APIs, respectively.
-Each \buggy or \fixed function was transformed into a line-level completion prompt by identifying the deprecated or replacing API and removing the containing and subsequent lines.
-The located API is referred to as the \emph{reference} API.
-These prompts were then inputted into seven advanced code LLMs, including CodeLlama~\cite{CodeLlama} and GPT-3.5, to generate completions and analyze the predicted API usages.
-If the predicted API usage corresponds to either the deprecated or replacement version of the reference API, it is annotated as \plausible; otherwise, it is annotated as \irrelevant.
+Based on these mappings, we retrieved 9,022 \emph{\buggy} functions and 19,103 \emph{\fixed} functions using the deprecated APIs and replacing APIs, respectively. \hkf{Then, we identify the locating lines of the deprecated or replacing APIs, mask them and subsequent code, and use the remaining parts as the code completion prompts.} \hkf{The original deprecated or replacing API is referred as the \emph{reference} API.} These prompts were then inputted into seven advanced code LLMs, including CodeLlama~\cite{CodeLlama} and GPT-3.5, to generate completions and analyze the predicted API usages.
+If the predicted API usage corresponds to either the deprecated or replacement version of the reference API, it is annotated as \plausible; otherwise, it is annotated as \others.

-The study results reveal the following findings: \textbf{Answer to RQ1:} All seven evaluated LLMs encounter challenges in predicting \plausible API usages and face issues with deprecated API usages, due to the presence of deprecated API usages during model training and the absence of API deprecation knowledge during model inference. \textbf{Answer to RQ2:} For the two categories of prompts derived from \buggy and \fixed functions, the LLMs' performance in predicting \plausible and deprecated API usages differs significantly, influenced by the distinct code context characteristics of these prompts. \textbf{Answer to RQ3:} Across the eight libraries, the LLMs exhibit significant differences in their use of deprecated APIs, influenced by the characteristics of API deprecations during the evolution of these libraries.
+The study results reveal the following findings: \textbf{Finding in RQ1:} All evaluated LLMs encounter challenges in predicting \plausible API usages and face issues with deprecated API usages, due to the presence of deprecated API usages during model training and the absence of API deprecation knowledge during model inference. \textbf{Finding in RQ2:} For the two categories of prompts derived from \buggy and~\fixed functions, the LLMs' performance in predicting \plausible and deprecated API usages differs significantly,~influenced~by the distinct code context characteristics of these prompts. \textbf{Finding to RQ3:} Across the eight libraries, the LLMs~exhibit significant differences in their use of deprecated APIs, influenced by the characteristics of API deprecations during library~evolution.